NoListen/nolisten.github.io/_pages/about.md

   - /about.html
 ---

-I am a MRes student in UCL supervised by [Prof. Jun Wang](http://www0.cs.ucl.ac.uk/staff/Jun.Wang/) and is going to graduate nearly soon.
+- I am a MRes student in UCL supervised by [Prof. Jun Wang](http://www0.cs.ucl.ac.uk/staff/Jun.Wang/) and is going to graduate nearly soon.I received my Bachelor’s Degree from Shanghai Jiao Tong University and researched in [Apex Lab](http://apex.sjtu.edu.cn/) supervised by [Prof. Yong Yu](http://apex.sjtu.edu.cn/members/yyu) and [Prof. Weinan Zhang](http://wnzhang.net/).

-I received my Bachelor’s Degree from Shanghai Jiao Tong University and researched in [Apex Lab](http://apex.sjtu.edu.cn/) supervised by [Prof. Yong Yu](http://apex.sjtu.edu.cn/members/yyu) and [Prof. Weinan Zhang](http://wnzhang.net/).
+- My research mainly focuses on reinforcement learning in recent two years and started with computer vision detection and tracking three years ago.
+I am interested in how to make use of reinforcement learning to learn adaptive learning methods to different domains, make consciousness modeling and robotic control .

 # Recent Activities
 - September, 2018.
 Submit two papers to AAAI 2019 and they will be available on arxiv soon.